 Managing the order of your WordPress pages can get frustrating without the aid of a page management plugin.
 Having a tree view of your site structure can help you stay organized and assist you in quickly reordering your pages.
-This article will show you how to organize, sort, and reorder pages and posts in WordPress.
+Let’s take a look at how to easily organize, sort, and reorder pages and posts in WordPress.

 About CMS Tree Page View

 CMS Tree Page View is a free WordPress plugin that allows you to visually see your pages in a CMS-like tree overview.
-This is an extremely useful feature for page heavy websites with parent and child menu structure.
+This is an extremely useful feature for page-heavy websites with parent and child menu structures.

 Download CMS Tree Page View